 Greek yogurt!
 Greek yogurt is another one of my favorite ingredients in healthy baking.
 In this recipe, it adds the same moisture to your cupcakes as extra butter or oil but for a fraction of the calories, and it also gives your healthy one-bowl chocolate cupcakes a protein boost!

 After stirring milk into your mixing bowl, you’ll turn to the remaining ingredients.
 These include unsweetened cocoa powder, white whole wheat flour, baking powder, and baking soda.
-No melted chocolate necessary to make these healthy one-bowl chocolate cupcakes… Which means they’re really easy to make!
+No melted chocolate needed to make these healthy one-bowl chocolate cupcakes… Which means they’re really easy and quick to make!

 Just a couple of quick notes about these remaining ingredients!
 You really want to use regular unsweetened cocoa powder (like this!), not Dutched or “special dark” cocoa powder.
 Those latter two actually taste more muted and bland compared to regular unsweetened cocoa powder.
 Besides, you’re actually adding more cocoa powder than flour, and that really helps make these healthy one-bowl dark chocolate cupcakes taste exceptionally rich, decadent, and chocolaty!

 And in case you’re unfamiliar with it, white whole wheat flour is made by finely grinding a special type of soft white wheat (hence the name!), whereas regular whole wheat flour comes from a heartier variety of red wheat.
-They both have the same health benefits (like extra fiber!), but white whole wheat flour has a lighter taste and texture.
+They both have the same health benefits, like extra fiber, but white whole wheat flour has a lighter taste and texture (closer to all-purpose flour!).
 That lets the moist, almost fudgy texture of your healthy one-bowl chocolate cupcakes truly shine!

 But before you add the batter to your cupcake liners… You must coat your cupcake liners with cooking spray.
 This is not optional!
 Low-fat batters (like with this healthy-one bowl chocolate cupcakes recipe!) stick to liners like superglue.
 If you coat your liners with cooking spray, they peel away from your baked cupcakes much more easily!

-Then while your cupcakes bake, prepare your healthier chocolate frosting!
+Then while your cupcakes bake, it’s time to make your healthier chocolate frosting!
 It actually starts with more Greek yogurt.
 No butter or powdered sugar in this chocolate frosting!

 I’ve discovered that not all brands of Greek yogurt work well in frosting recipes.
-My current favorite is this one.
+My current favorite is FAGE.
 It’s exceptionally thick and creamy, not one bit thin or watery, which creates a great buttercream-like consistency.
+It also has a mellower flavor than other brands.

 But to make sure this Greek yogurt chocolate frosting is just as stiff and pipe-able as regular buttercream, you’ll actually mix it with instant pudding mix.
 Yes, I know it sounds like a strange ingredient for frosting!
 But the instant pudding mix actually thickens the Greek yogurt while your frosting chills, so you’ll be able to pipe it onto your cooled cupcakes in gorgeous swirls.

-Tip: If you can’t find or don’t want to use instant pudding mix in your frosting, then check the Notes section of this healthy one-bowl chocolate cupcakes recipe for an alternative frosting!
+Tip: If you can’t find or don’t want to use instant pudding mix in your frosting, then check the Notes section of the recipe for two alternative chocolate frosting options!

 Then you’ll use a bit more unsweetened cocoa powder to really boost the chocolate flavor in your Greek yogurt frosting, along with more liquid stevia to sweeten it.
-Super simple!
+Super simple — and it only takes 2 minutes to prepare!

 Now all that’s left to do is grab a piping tip, top your cupcakes with extra tall swirls of frosting, and…